zhiqing-xiao/sn/README.md

 ----

-### Entries in this session have not been included in the PDF 2023-11-25.
+### The entries in this session have not been included in the PDF 2023-11-25.

+There are a dozen of items for Chapter 13 and Chapter 15.
+Maybe the easiest way is to ask Zhiqing for the updated PDF files for these two chapters.

 - Section 13.1, Interdisciplinary Reference 13.1, PDF Page 432, Search "real-use use".
 Change 【real-use use】 to 【real-world use】.